AP Automation Workflow: The Strategic Implementation Guide for 2026

 7. Comprehensive Security and Compliance

-Modern AP automation software generates comprehensive digital audit trails from invoice receipt to payment.
+Modern AP automation software generates comprehensive digital audit trails from invoice receipt to payment execution.
 Every action, approval, and change is timestamped and linked to the specific user, eliminating the need for manual file maintenance.

 - Advanced encryption